guitaristtom/MediaRip/README.md

 A bash script to allow the automatic ripping of media such as DVDs, BluRay discs, music discs, etc.

+This script was originally posted on Ars Technica [(Click here)](http://arstechnica.com/civis/viewtopic.php?t=1137975) and has since been heavily modified.

 # Required Packages for this to work:
 * vobcopy
 * HandBrakeCLI